Biden visits key swing states as midterm crunch time begins

 Trump has endorsed candidates in key races around the country and Biden is warning that some Republicans now believe so strongly in Trumpism that they are willing to undermine core American values to promote it.
 The president said Thursday that the midterms will be a battle “for the soul of the nation,” the same slogan he used to win the 2020 election, and that “blind loyalty to a single leader, and a willingness to engage in political violence, is fatal to democracy.”

+Trump responded during his Saturday rally that Biden is “an enemy of the state.”

-Biden added in that speech that “MAGA Republicans are destroying American democracy,” referring to Trump’s “Make America Great Again” campaign cry and pointing to incidents like last year’s mob attack on the U.S. Capitol.
+On Monday, Biden said “I’m not talking about all Republicans” but slammed “MAGA Republicans, the extreme right and Trumpies.”
+That referred to his Trump’s “Make America Great Again” campaign cry and Biden highlighted incidents like last year’s mob attack on the U.S. Capitol.

-Trump said during his Saturday rally that Biden’s Philadelphia appearance featured “the most vicious, hateful and divisive speech ever delivered by an American president.”
+The crowd jeered as Biden chided Republican Sen. Ron Johnson of Wisconsin for voting against a Democratic-backed measure meant to lower prescription drug prices.

+Biden told the Milwaukee rally that many in the GOP have “chosen to go backwards, full of anger, violence, hate, division.”

+“But together we can, and we must, choose a different path forward,” Biden said.
+“A future of unity and hope. we’re going to choose to build a better America.”

-Monday finds Biden returning to another theme that was a centerpiece of his 2020 campaign, that labor unions burnished the middle class, which in turn built and strengthened modern American society.
+The president also returned to another theme that was a centerpiece of his 2020 campaign, that labor unions were America’s economic engine.

+“I come from the corporation state of the world,” Biden said, referring to his decades representing pro-financial business Delaware in the Senate.
+But he drew cheers declaring that he wasn’t anti-corporatation, but the country’s big businesses should “pay their fair share.”

 Mary Kay Henry, president of the 2-million-member Service Employees International Union, called Biden championing unions heading into the midterms “critical” and said that the labor movement must “mobilize in battlegrounds across the country to ensure that working people turn out.”